 Unfortunately, due to the current advice from Government and Chichester Diocese, we will not be opening the exhibition on Saturdays until further notice.

-The tower of St John’s Church Meads is the only remaining part of the original church which was bombed on 4th May 1942.
+The tower of St John’s Church Meads is the only remaining part of the former church which was bombed on 4th May 1942.
 The tower houses a small chapel and memorial recording the names of 69 local men who died in the First World War.
 More…